 A page remains in this stage while the assigned staff members are working.
-When the page is ready for review by the adviser or editor, click Proof.
+When the page is ready for review by the adviser or editor, click the Proof button.

 In this stage, edits can only be made by the adviser and assigned editor.
-Move a page to the next stage by clicking Preflight Ready.
+Move a page to the next stage by clicking the Preflight button.